john-science/john-science.github.io/x/dice_heist.md

 <<Bring out the bags, and place them (quietly) on the table in a row.>>

 Okay, if you've ever done a "Secret Santa" or "White Elephant" gift exchange, that's what this is.
-But you will get gifts IRL and in-game.
+But you will get gifts in-game and IRL.

-Most of the usual rules of DnD no not apply here, because this is a dream world.
+Most of the usual rules of DnD do not apply here, because this is a dream world.
 You cannot fight or cast spells.
 Don't try to talk to the Dice Goblin or each other.
 You aren't in combat, and you can't start combat in this place.
-You can win great prizes by playing the Dice Goblin's game, so don't try to break the rules just to be clever.
-This a dream, you just feel compelled to play the Dice Goblin's game for no reason.
-There are never any reasons for why we do things in dreams; they just happen.
+But, you can win great prizes by playing the Dice Goblin's game, so don't try to break the rules just to be clever.
+This a dream, you just feel compelled to play the game for no reason.
+There are never any reasons in dreams; things just happen.

-All you will need to play aris a character sheet to record your winnings, and one D20.
+All you will need to play are a character sheet to record your winnings, and one D20.
 (Real, not digital.)

-How this will work is, when I say, you will all roll one D20 at the same time.
+If you haven't done a White Elephant before, how this will work is, when I say, you will all roll one D20 at the same time.
 These are straight rolls, no bonuses or modifiers apply.
 The person with the highest roll will get to pick the first mystery bag.
 They will take the bag and open it in front of everyone, making sure everyone can see what they have.
 (Then the Dice Goblin will award that person some in-game loot, as well.)

 Then the remaining <<N-1>> people will roll again.
 But this time, the winner has two options.
 They can pick an un-opened bag, or they can steal a bag that someone has already opened.
 (Then the Dice Goblin will award some in-game look, again.)

-If someone's just had their prize stolen, they get to go again.
+If someone's just had their prize stolen, they get to go again with no roll.
 They can steal or take un-opened bag.
 But they can't just re-steal what was stolen from them.

-The game is over when everyone has a gift.
+And so on, that repeats until everyone has a gift.

 ### Details

-* Don't roll until I say, and then everyone HAS to roll at the same time, dice visible to everyone else.
+* Don't roll until I say, and then everyone HAS to roll at the same time, dice visible to everyone.
 * A single gift can only be stolen twice, then it's locked in.
 * The last person to open an un-opened bag HAS to show everyone what they won.
-* No freely trading gifts until after the game.
+* If you want to freely trade gifts without stealing, wait until the game is over.

 ## In Character - At the End of the Game

-When you wake feel as well-rested as you ever have in your entire life.
+When you wake you feel as well-rested as you ever have in your entire life.
 You won't even need breakfast, because it feels as if you've just had a large feast.

 If you have any poison, disease, or curse effects you don't want, they are lifted.

-You all have a vague, dreamlike memory of what happened.
+Even though it was a dream, you each have a solid memory of what happened.

-<<If one player could not make the session: Their God protected them from the influences of Dherm'Gorphyek.>>
+<<If one player could not make the session: their God protected them from the influences of Dherm'Gorphyek.>>

 ## Out of Character